 - 1. Examine existing facility versus what is to be built.
 This is a major task on jobs other than resurfacing.

 - 2. Coordinate with bridge designer.

+- 3. Involve the Construction office as early as practical for input on alternate traffic control plans.

-- 3. Color or mark the plan-profile sheets to show existing roadway versus new construction.
+- 4. Color or mark the plan-profile sheets to show existing roadway versus new construction.
 Then, check station by station, the plan sheet against cross section sheets.
 Make notes on plan sheets as to drop-offs or other problems.
 Use profile grade lines or centerlines for reference points.

-- 4. List out major tasks to be completed, such as:
+- 5. List out major tasks to be completed, such as:

 - a.
 Construct new WB Roadway

 - b.
 Construct new EB Roadway

 - c.
 Construct frontage roads

 - d.
 Construct bridge/flyover